ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 ## Writing tests

+### Additions to the CMakeLists.txt file

+In order for visual tests to work correctly, some additions need to be made to the `CMakeLists.txt` file of the rviz package where the tests are written.
+Specifically, the following code must be added:

+    option(EnableVisualTests "decides whether or not to enable the tests")

+    add_definitions(-D_BUILD_DIR_PATH="${CMAKE_CURRENT_BINARY_DIR}")
+    add_definitions(-D_SRC_DIR_PATH="${CMAKE_CURRENT_SOURCE_DIR}")

+    file(MAKE_DIRECTORY ${CMAKE_CURRENT_BINARY_DIR}/test_images)
+    file(MAKE_DIRECTORY ${CMAKE_CURRENT_SOURCE_DIR}/test/reference_images)

+which has the following purpose:

+- the line `option(EnableVisualTests "decides whether or not enable the tests")` allows us to use the CMake flag `EnableVisualTests` to decide whether or not the visual tests will run.
+In particular, for this mechanism to work, we also need to wrap the `ament_add_gtest(visual_test [...])` block in an `if(EnableVisualTests STREQUAL "TRUE")` condition.

+- the second and third line are used to code the path to the build and source directories of the current rviz package.
+These paths are then passed to the testing framework via the test fixture.

+- finally, the last two lines generate the directories where the test images and the reference ones are saved, should they not be already existing.

+Moreover, should it not already be present, the following should also be included:

+    find_package(Qt5 REQUIRED COMPONENTS Widgets Test)

 ### How to write a test

-An example of how tests are written and how they work is provided by the `example_test.cpp` file in rviz_visual_tests/tests or in the [quick start guide](README.md).
+An example of how tests are written and how they work is provided by the `example_test.cpp` file in `rviz_visual_testing_framework/test` or in the [quick start guide](README.md).
 In the following the most important points with respect to the tests are summarized:

 * As said, the `VisualTestFixture` offers convenience methods to:
-    * add a new display: `addDisplay<display type>()`, which creates an instance of the desired page object and returns a shared pointer to it.
+    * add a new display: `addDisplay<display type>()`, which creates an instance of the desired page object and returns a shared pointer to it;
-    * remove a display: `removeDisplay(std::shared_ptr<BasePageObject> display)`.
+    * remove a display: `removeDisplay(std::shared_ptr<BasePageObject> display)`;
-    * capture a screen shot of the main render window: `captureMainWindow()` or of a secondary window: `captureRenderWindow(std::shared_ptr<PageObjectWithWindow> display)`.
+    * capture a screen shot of the main render window: `captureMainWindow()` or of a secondary window: `captureRenderWindow(std::shared_ptr<PageObjectWithWindow> display)`;
-    * assert the identity of test and reference images: `assertScreenShotsIdentity()`.
+    * assert the identity of test and reference images: `assertScreenShotsIdentity()`;
-    * both take a screenshot of the main render window and assert its identity to the reference image (which can be used if one is not interested in secondary windows): `assertMainWindowIdentity()`.
+    * both take a screenshot of the main render window and assert its identity to the reference image (which can be used if one is not interested in secondary windows): `assertMainWindowIdentity()`;
-    * set the position of the camera and its sight vector: `setCamPose(Ogre::Vector3 pose)` and `setCamLookAt(Ogre::Vector3 look_at)`.
+    * set the position of the camera and its sight vector: `setCamPose(Ogre::Vector3 pose)` and `setCamLookAt(Ogre::Vector3 look_at)`;
+    * change the MSE threshold value: `setTesterThreshold(double threshold)`.

 - A custom RViz configuration is loaded right after the application starts.
 It corresponds to an empty scene, with the help panel hidden.

 - In writing the test it is important to take care that the display property that one wants to change is visible when the relative display menu is expanded.
 That means that there must be enough free place in the display panel so that when the display is expanded the desired property row is still visible on screen.
 This is because, in order to set properties, mouse events (in particular mouse clicks) are simulated by `QTest`, and if the point we want to click on is not visible on screen, then the simulated mouse click will fail (or, rather, the clicked screen area won't correspond to the desired one).
 Note that displays menus are automatically expanded before a property is changed.
-On the other hand, in order to collapse them one can use the `BasePageObject` class method `collapse()`.
+On the other hand, in order to collapse them, one can use the `BasePageObject` class method `collapse()`.

-- For reasons that will become clear, in each test one and only one of the two methods `assertScreenShotsIdentity()` and `assertMainWindowIdentity()` must be called.
+- For reasons that will become clear later, in each test one and only one of the two methods `assertScreenShotsIdentity()` and `assertMainWindowIdentity()` must be called.
 After such call, interaction with RViz is no longer possible for the current test, and any attempt to interact with the GUI from this point on will not produce the expected behaviour and will possibly result in a segfault.

 - At the end of each test, the scene is cleaned, the application reset and all the present displays removed, before the following test begins.